Home CareNotes Snake Bite

 WHILE YOU ARE HERE:

 At first you may need to rest in bed.
-Your caregiver will tell you when it is OK to get out of bed.
+Your healthcare provider will tell you when it is okay to get out of bed.
 Avoid moving the part of your body where you were bitten.
-You may need a splint or elastic bandage to prevent your bitten limb from moving it too much.
-Ask your caregiver for more information and instructions on splint care.
+You may need a splint or elastic bandage to prevent a bitten limb from moving.
+Ask your healthcare provider for more information and instructions on splint care.

 IV:

-Caregivers may insert an intravenous tube (IV) into your vein.
+Healthcare providers may insert an IV into your vein.
 A vein in the arm is usually chosen.
 Through the IV tube, you may be given liquids and medicine.

 Monitoring:

-• Limb measurement: Your caregiver may use a measuring tape to measure around your bitten arm or leg.
-Your limb may be measured from time to time to see if it is getting larger.
+- Limb measurement may be done to see if it is getting larger.
 Limb measurement may be done every 15 to 20 minutes until the swelling in the bitten limb goes away.

-• Neurologic exam: This is also called neuro signs, neuro checks, or neuro status.
-A neurologic exam can show caregivers how well your brain works after an injury or illness.
-Caregivers will check how your pupils (black dots in the center of each eye) react to light.
-They may check your memory and how easily you wake up.
+- A neurologic exam can show healthcare providers how well your brain works after an injury or illness.
+A provider will check how your pupils react to light.
+He or she may check your memory and how easily you wake up.
 Your hand grasp and balance may also be tested.

 Medicines: